JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

 Consider using a [drop-down list](drop_down.md) if:
 * The screen space is limited.
 * The option might be used less often than other options on the screen.
 * There are other drop-down lists in the same group of UI components.
-A radio button group is more noticeable than a drop-down list so it will look like a more important setting.
+A radio button group is more noticeable than a drop-down list, so it will look like a more important setting.
 * There is a combination of several UI components for one setting:
 ![](dropdown.png){width=575}
 *The automatic updates setting consists of a checkbox, three lengthy-labeled options in a dropdown and a button.*